[Experiments & Analysis] Evaluating the Feasibility of Sampling-Based Techniques for Training Multilayer Perceptrons: Efficient Training by

 The authors prove that training a neural network by approximating matrix products in backpropagation converges with the same rate as standard SGD and results in an unbiased estimator when nonlinearities are not considered.
-When accounting for nonlinearities, the results hold as long as the MC approximation of $Wx$ is unbiased and the activation and loss functions are $\beta$-Lipschitz. \tightsection{Theoretical Analysis} As we explained in \S\ref{sec:method:lsh} and \S\ref{sec:method:mm}, sampling-based approaches seek to speed up the training of DNNs by skipping a large number of computations and only approximate matrix multiplications.
+When accounting for nonlinearities, the results hold as long as the MC approximation of $Wx$ is unbiased and the activation and loss functions are $\beta$-Lipschitz.

+\tightsection{Theoretical Analysis} As explained in \S\ref{sec:method:lsh} and \S\ref{sec:method:mm}, sampling-based approaches seek to speed up the training of DNNs by skipping a large number of computations and approximating matrix multiplications.
 In this section we provide negative theoretical results for scalability against the feedforward approximation.
 At a high level, we show that small estimation errors in the initial layers get propagated and compounded in subsequent layers. \citet{FasterNN} already observed the low performance of \aprox{} when the feedforward step is approximated and therefore only applied approximation during backpropagation for MLPs.
 As such, we focus on \lsh{} for our analysis.
 First, let us introduce the following notation, which we will use throughout this section. \begin{itemize} \item $\bar{a}^k_j$: the estimation of $a^k_j$ by \lsh{}. \item $e^k_j = a^k_j - \bar{a}^k_j$: the activation value estimation error. \item $\actv^k_j$: the set of active nodes for $n_j^k$. \end{itemize}

 \begin{lemma} Let $f$ be a linear activation function such that $a = f(z)=z$.
-Assuming the active nodes are detected exactly, the estimation error for the node $n_j^k$ by \lsh{} is as follows.\footnote{Proofs are provided in the appendix.}
+Assuming the active nodes are detected exactly, the estimation error for the node $n_j^k$ by \lsh{} is as follows.

-\end{lemma} Lemma~\ref{lem:er} provides a recursive formula for the activation value estimation error in terms of the weighted summation over active nodes versus inactive nodes.
-To provide a non-recursive and easier to understand formula, in Theorem~\ref{th:er} we assume that the weighted summation over the active nodes is always $c$ times that of the inactive nodes. \begin{theorem} Let $f$ be a linear activation function such that $a = f(z)=z$.
-Suppose for any node $n_p^l$,

-Then, $a^k_j = \bar{a}^k_j\Bigl(\frac{c+1}{c}\Bigr)^k$.
-Therefore, $e^k_j=\bar{a}^k_j\Bigl(\bigl(\frac{c+1}{c}\bigr)^k-1\Bigr)$. \end{theorem} Theorem~\ref{th:er} proves that the estimation error increases \textbf{exponentially} with the number of layers.
-As a result, due to the sharp increase in the estimation error, \lsh{} does not scale to DNNs.
-To better observe this, suppose $c=5$ (i.e., the weighted sum for the active nodes is five times that of the inactive nodes).
-Then, using Theorem~\ref{th:er}, the error-to-estimate ratios for different numbers of layers are as follows.